Chapter 23: A Hundred Ways

 She had no leverage left.

-Across from her, Qin Mo grinned with a predatory light in his eyes
+Across from her, Qin Mo grinned, a predatory glint in his eyes.

 Riley bolted upright, alarm flaring in her eyes.